 Past essays, op-eds and a horoscope column for BC3’s Cube newspaper add to my published credits.
 Community involvement with local organizations; Harmony’s Historic Architectural Review Board, a Jackson Township’s municipal committee, Meals on Wheels and The Strand Theater in Zelienople have all benefited from my efforts volunteering.

 Living in the Harmony area for 30 years has given me an opportunity to revisit the local historic flavor of rural life after a childhood growing up on farmed land.
-My two sons, ages 31 and 27 live locally and are making an impact on the world with their involvement in education and media.
-I have been a widow for 14 years and dearly miss my husband of 29 years who had been a high school sweetheart.
-It’s important to express emotions of life, death, family and career experiences through writing, art and music which is why I have chosen to offer the community an avenue to find important literary works in my bookshop and a studio for shaping their creative processes into art forms.
+My two sons, ages 34 & 30 live locally and are making an impact on the world with their involvement in education and media.
+I have been a widow for 18 years and dearly miss my husband of 29 years who had been a high school sweetheart.
+It’s important to express emotions of life, death, family and career experiences through writing, art and music which is why I have chosen to offer an avenue to share life stories.
 I hope to influence others with similar interests as they journey through life and be moved into action by their desire to share stories.

 I’m determined not to become a cat hoarder or a bag lady with a shopping cart as I age into prime time.
 Staying healthy until I’m a Centenarian is a daily goal and a struggle while trying to wear my passion as a smile.
 Every day is a new chance to embrace these goals.